Frantic (Metallica song): Music video

-A music video, directed by Wayne Isham, was made to go along with Frantics release as a single.
-It filmed in July 2003 in Montreal and premiered in 15 August 2003.
+A music video, directed by Wayne Isham, was made to go along with "Frantic"'s release as a single.
+It was filmed in July 2003 in Montreal and premiered in August 15, 2003.

 The video, featuring a shortened version of the song, depicts a man looking back on his life (in which he is constantly drinking, having sex, and smoking) at the instant that he crashes his rotisserie delivery pickup truck into an RV at an intersection.
 Intercut with those clips are scenes of the band performing the song in front of a pile of scrap metal (Hetfield and Hammett) and a set of rocks (Ulrich and Trujillo).
 At the end of the video, although the man's truck is upside-down, he finds himself still alive and laughs loudly until a car crashes into the side of the truck, tipping it over and presumably killing him.
 The video was shot in Montreal, Canada.